MHN1001/MHN1001/README.md

 - 🗣️ **Communication:** I express ideas clearly and listen carefully to others.
 - 🧩 **Problem Solving:** I like analyzing problems and finding smart solutions.
 - ⏰ **Time Management:** I plan my work carefully and respect deadlines.
-- 🎯 **Adaptability:** I can learn new tools and technologies quickly.
+- 🎯 **Goal Setting:** I set clear goals and work step by step to achieve them.
 - 💪 **Self-Motivation:** I always push myself to improve and finish what I start.
+- 🔄 **Adaptability:** I can learn new tools and technologies quickly.
+- 🧘 **Stress Management:** I stay calm under pressure and focus on solutions.

 ---